M.A. – Russian, East European, and Central Asian Studies

 • Graduate Certificate Capstone [JSIS A 512] (1 credit) Working with an adviser, students compile a portfolio containing (i) two revised and expanded essays: one from JSIS A 504 AND one from an elective course; (ii) a framing essay (5000 words) which describes why they entered the REECAS Graduate Certificate program, and reflects on what they have learned by articulating a framework that connects the two essays they have written and revised, and considers how the graduate certificate has prepared them for their careers.
 Students are encouraged to present their portfolios at the REECAS NW Conference which the Ellison Center hosts each spring.

 • Two Elective REECAS focused courses (10 credits).
-Elective courses are typically in the Departments of Anthropology, Economics, Geography, History, Comparative Literature, International Studies Political Science and Sociology.
+Elective courses are typically in the Departments of History, Comparative Literature, International Studies, Political Science, Sociology, Anthropology, Economics, and Geography.

 A maximum of six of these credits may apply to a student’s degree program (these “double counted” credits must be elective coursework in the degree program).
 Courses offered by the Department of Slavic Languages and Literature, Baltic Studies or Near Eastern Languages and Civilizations, which are not language courses, such as Baltic Cultures, can also be taken to fulfill the elective requirement.